Rammed earth: United States and Canada

 In the 1800s, rammed earth was popularized in the United States by the book Rural Economy by S. W. Johnson.
 The technique was used to construct the Borough House Plantation and the Church of the Holy Cross in Stateburg, South Carolina, both being National Historic Landmarks.

 An outstanding example of a rammed-earth edifice in Canada is St. Thomas Anglican Church in Shanty Bay, Ontario, erected between 1838 and 1841.

 From the 1920s through the 1940s rammed-earth construction in the US was studied.
 South Dakota State College extensively researched and constructed almost one hundred weathering walls of rammed earth.
 For over 30 years the college investigated the use of paints and plasters in relation to colloids in soil.
-In 1945, Clemson Agricultural College of South Carolina published the results of their research of rammed earth in a pamphlet titled "Rammed Earth Building Construction".
-In 1936, on a homestead near Gardendale, Alabama, the United States Department of Agriculture constructed an experimental rammed-earth edifices with architect Thomas Hibben.
+In 1943, Clemson Agricultural College of South Carolina published the results of their research of rammed earth in a pamphlet titled "Rammed Earth Building Construction".
+In 1936, on a homestead near Gardendale, Alabama, the United States Department of Agriculture constructed experimental rammed-earth edifices with architect Thomas Hibben.
 The houses were inexpensively constructed and were sold to the public along with sufficient land for gardens and small plots for livestock.
-The project was successful providing homes to low-income families.
+The project successfully provided homes to low-income families.

 The US Agency for International Development is working with developing countries to improve the engineering of rammed-earth houses.
 It also financed the authorship of the Handbook of Rammed Earth by Texas A&M University and the Texas Transportation Institute.

 Interest in rammed earth declined after World War II when the cost of modern construction materials decreased.
 Rammed earth is considered substandard, and is opposed by many contractors, engineers, and tradesmen.
-The prevailing perception that such materials and techniques perform poorly in regions prone to earthquakes has prevented their use in much of the world.
-In Chile, for example, rammed earth edifices normally cannot be conventionally insured against damage or even be approved by the government.

 A notable example of 21st-century use of rammed earth is the façade of the Nk'Mip Desert Cultural Centre in southern British Columbia, Canada.
 As of 2014 it is the longest rammed earth wall in North America.